StefanRoets06/Custom-Instructions-for-GitHub-Copilot/README.md

 ![License](https://img.shields.io/github/license/StefanRoets06/Custom-Instructions-for-GitHub-Copilot?style=for-the-badge)
 ![Last Commit](https://img.shields.io/github/last-commit/StefanRoets06/Custom-Instructions-for-GitHub-Copilot?color=purple&style=for-the-badge)

 This repository houses template instructions to help developers optimize their use of GitHub Copilot.
 The templates are designed to provide clear and organized guidance for Copilot to generate relevant and high-quality suggestions for your coding projects.
+These instructions are especially tailored to work best in **Agent Mode** for GitHub Copilot, enabling a more contextualized and dynamic interaction experience.

 ---

 ## 🌟 Overview
 The repository includes:
 - **`custom-instructions.md`**: A comprehensive template for developers to define project context, coding preferences, and task-specific details for GitHub Copilot.
-- Guidelines for creating effective instructions to enhance Copilot's performance.
+- Guidelines for creating effective instructions to enhance Copilot's performance, particularly in Agent Mode.

 ---